Program Page

 Geisler holds a bachelor’s degree in international relations and political science from Florida International University and an executive course certificate in subnational diplomacy from The George Washington University.

-Hannah Abdullah is a senior program officer and fellow in the GMF Cities program.
-She leads GMF Cities’ work on climate justice and sustainability, which supports transatlantic cooperation for achieving an inclusive green transition that starts locally.
-Abdullah regularly speaks and publishes on the role of cities in global and European climate governance, as well as in the transition toward sustainable development.
-She is based in GMF’s Brussels office.
+Hannah Abdullah is a senior fellow with the GMF Cities program.
+She leads its work on sustainable urban development and climate justice to support transatlantic exchange and learning for achieving an inclusive green transition.
+She regularly speaks and publishes on the role of cities in climate and environmental governance.